General Water Quality Parameters

 Per- and polyfluoroalkyl substances, commonly known as PFAS, are contaminants of emerging concern.
 PFAS are a large group of human-made chemicals that are fire resistant and repel oil, stains, grease, and water.
 They have been widely used in fire-fighting foams, stain repellants, nonstick cookware, waterproof clothing and shoes, fast food wrappers, personal care products, and many other consumer goods.
 PFAS chemicals are very persistent, meaning that they do not easily break down in the environment.
 They have also been found to have negative effects on humans when ingested.

-The water plant tap was tested for 29 different PFAS compounds in May, August, and November of 2023.
-Test result showed that all 29 different PFAS compounds were not detected.
+Our system’s water was tested for PFAS twice in 2024.
+Samples were gathered from Bay City in January and from the water leaving the plant in February.
+The tests looked for 29 different PFAS compounds.
+Test results showed that all 29 different PFAS compounds were not detected.
 PFAS compounds were also not detected in samples between 2018-2023.
 PFAS has always been below detected levels in our tap water.

 If you’d like more information about PFAS testing or would like to review the results, please email us at BAWTP@baycountydwsmi.gov.